Parametric estimation and LAN property of the birth-death-move process with mutations

 \section{Introduction}

 We address the parametric inference of birth-death-move processes with mutations, in short BDMM.
-These processes model the dynamics of a system of particles in $\R^d$ that move through time, while some new particles may appear and existing ones may disappear.
+These processes model the dynamics of a system of particles in $\R^d$ that move over time, while some new particles may appear and existing ones may disappear.
 In addition, each particle may be marked by a label, that can change over time, which we call a mutation.
-This type of dynamics is observed in epidemiology \cite{masuda2017}, in ecology \cite{renshaw2001, pommerening2019} and in microbiology \cite{ronanfrederic, balsollier_2023}.
+This type of dynamics is observed in epidemiology \cite{masuda2017}, in ecology \cite{renshaw2001, pommerening2019} and in cellular biology \cite{ronanfrederic, balsollier_2023}.
 For example, the application we will consider later concerns the dynamics of proteins in a living cell, involved in the exocytosis process and observed near the plasma membrane of the cell: these proteins move within the cell, and for biological and photochemical reasons, some of them disappear while others appear.
 Moreover the motion of each protein can be of three types, the regime of which constitutes its label, and this regime may change over time, in line with what we call a mutation.

-Formally, a BDMM process is defined through several characteristics: first, the intensity of births, of deaths, and of mutations, that are functions of the particle configurations and rule the waiting time before the next birth (or death, or mutation, respectively); second, the transition kernels that specify how a birth (or a death or a mutation) occurs when it happens; third, a continuous Markov process that drives the motion of the system of particles between two jumps, whether this jump is a birth, a death, or a mutation.
+Formally, a BDMM process is characterised by several components.
+First, the intensity of births, of deaths, and of mutations, that are functions of the particle configurations, determine the waiting time until the next birth (or death, or mutation, respectively).
+Second, transition kernels specify how a birth (or a death or a mutation) occurs when such an event happens.
+Third, a continuous Markov process governs the motion of the system of particles between successive jumps, whether these jumps correspond to births, deaths, or mutations.
 Assuming a parametric form for each of these characteristics, we are interested by their inference given a single realisation of the process on a finite time interval.
-In this contribution, we address this question by maximum likelihood and we provide theoretical guarantees by proving the local asymptotic normality (LAN) property of the model, when the time interval increases, under some regularity conditions.
-The latter implies the efficiency and asymptotic normality of the maximum likelihood estimator, with an explicit and estimable asymptotic covariance matrix.
+In this contribution, we address this question by maximum likelihood and we provide theoretical guarantees by proving the local asymptotic normality (LAN) property of the model, when the time interval increases and under some regularity conditions.
+This result yields the efficiency and asymptotic normality of the maximum likelihood estimator, with an explicit and estimable asymptotic covariance matrix.